vip-workshop/vip-workshop.github.io/index.md

   Discussant: TBD

-- Leonor Oliveira Toscano (Oslo University) "Gendered Challenges of Local Peace Committees in Informal Settlements: Insights from Nairobi and Mombasa"
+- Leonor Oliveira Toscano (University of Oslo) "Gendered Challenges of Local Peace Committees in Informal Settlements: Insights from Nairobi and Mombasa"

   Discussant: TBD